Admission requirements for the Advanced Master in Development Studies

 Applicants with only a Bachelor’s degree of three years of study will not be admitted to the Advanced Master programmes.
 Several Bachelor’s degrees of three years are not equivalent to a Master degree.
 Certificates from continuing education courses (for example Postgraduate diploma) are not equivalent to a Master degree.

-Download a summary of admission requirements here: Advanced Master of Globalisation and Development / Advanced Master of Development Evaluation and Management / Advanced Master of Governance and Development.
+2An overview of relevant professional experience can be found here: Advanced Master of Globalisation and Development / Advanced Master of Development Evaluation and Management / Advanced Master of Governance and Development.

-- English is not your language of instruction at University level: a language test certificate is required.
+- If English is not your language of instruction at University level; a language test certificate is required.

 - You are exempted from submitting a language test certificate if you are originating from one of the following countries: Australia, Botswana, Canada, Cameroon (English-speaking region), Eritrea, Ethiopia, Gambia, Ghana, India, Ireland, Jamaica, Kenya, Liberia, Malawi, Namibia, New Zealand, Nigeria, Philippines, South Africa, Tanzania, Uganda, UK, USA, Zambia and Zimbabwe.

 - TOEFL: minimum score of 550 for the paper-based test or 79 for the internet-based test